Rondeau79/roomservice-manifest/README.md

-Manifest for Moto G100/Edge S android 14 trees and dependencies
+Manifest for Moto G100/Edge S Moto and Moto Edge 20 Pro android 16 trees and dependencies